A circular mirror surrounded by attractive dried foliage

 ‘Reflective practice’ is the process of examining & exploring your experiences & actions to see what can be learned from them.

-At Sustain Psychology we understand the toll that working in stressful environments can take on mental well-being.
-That’s why we create a safe & supportive environment where people can share experiences, process challenges & develop insights into their practice.
-With regular reflection sessions, your team will have the opportunity to share good practices & to talk through, process & learn from difficult experiences.
-I create an environment where everyone can feel heard & supported
+At Sustain Psychology I understand the toll that working in stressful environments can take on mental well-being.
+That’s why I create a safe & supportive environment where people can share experiences, process challenges & develop insights into their practice.
+With regular reflection sessions, your team will have the opportunity to share good practices, to talk through & process difficult experiences & share lessons learned.

-& freely express themselves without fear of judgment.
-Thinking deeply together sheds light & brings new perspectives.
-Reflective discussions promote mental well-being & a growth mindset that allows employees to grow personally & professionally, share lessons learned & improve both professional & service user experiences.
+I create a space for discussion where everyone can feel heard & supported & freely express themselves without fear of judgment.
+Reflective conversations promote mental well-being & a growth mindset that allows employees to develop both personally & professionally.

 Benefits of Reflective Practice